tcondit/practical-python/Notes/01_Introduction/06_Files.md

 ## Exercises

-These exercises depend on a file `Data/portfolio.csv`.
+These exercises depend on file `Data/portfolio.csv`.
 The file contains a list of lines with information on a portfolio of stocks.
 It is assumed that you are working in the `practical-python/Work/` directory.
 If you're not sure, you can find out where Python thinks